How to Write a Sentence

 - A woman walking into a mall.

-- A short man opening the door for her.
+- A short man opened the door for her.

 - What the woman is looking for is in his interest.